guymers/ceesvee/README.md

 Supports the CSV format described by [Model for Tabular Data and Metadata on the Web](https://www.w3.org/TR/2015/REC-tabular-data-model-20151217/#ebnf):
 - a new line can be `\n` or `\r\n`
 - a double quote is escaped by a double quote
-- leading and trailing whitespace in a field is ignored unless it is quoted

 #### Example